MadFroggie/Big-Mart-Sales-Prediction-/README.md

 This project predicts how much each product will sell at different BigMart stores.

-We use a machine learning model to look at things like:
-- What the product is
-- How much it costs
-- Where it’s sold
-- How big the store is
-- And more...

 ##  Files in this project

 - `train.csv` – Old sales data (used to train the model)